 Once you’ve got environments that are stable and ready to run their applications, getting the applications deployed is the next step.
 Automation tools let you keep the momentum going and smoothly transition to loading the server with its software.

 But automation can still fall apart if separate teams use separate tools and separate processes.
-Chef Automate enables continuous automation across the development, operations, and information security and compliance teams.
+Chef Enterprise Automation Stack enables continuous automation across the development, operations, and information security and compliance teams.

 When you treat infrastructure as code, your configuration is

 Ultimately, configuration as code makes your infrastructure manageable.
-Chef Automate gives you the tools you need to deliver complex environments fast and make smart decisions because there’s no more mystery.
+Chef Enterprise Automation Stack gives you the tools you need to deliver complex environments fast and make smart decisions because there’s no more mystery.